Santas ISS Passes – Watch Santa (The International Space Station) on his Practice Runs This Christmas.

 If fooling small children into thinking the ISS is Santa isn’t your thing, and you are all Bah Humbug about it.
 No problem!
 You can still watch the station for the wonder that it is.

-You can see when the Space Station passes over the UK in December here.
+You can see when the Space Station passes over the UK in November/ December 2020 here.
+Follow @VirtualAstro on twitter for alerts and countdowns on when it passes over.
 Some parents etc. want to keep it real and let their children know it’s the ISS which is great!

 There are so many more things you can do to light up their faces this Christmas.